 “The little thing is beige-coloured; head, tail, and legs are as if smoked with Chinese ink.
 There is a graceful exquisiteness in her, Far Eastern suppleness with suggestions of Bamboo, Silk, and Opium.”

 Das Tierchen ist beigefarben; Kopf, Schwanz und Beine sind wie mit chinesischer Tusche angeraucht.
 Es steckt grazile Erlesenheit in ihr, fernöstliche Geschmeidigkeit mit Anklängen von Bambus, Seide, Opium

-It’s a good description of ours as well but I doubt it will win me the name.
+It’s a good description of ours as well but doesn’t fix the name problem.

 Edit after the fact: We went with Circe.
 Largely because I spent the first few nights sleeping on the floor with her to comfort her – an endpoint akin to the power of Circe’s wand to turn men to animals.